sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 Now your CPAN repository will remain unpolluted by those new-fangled markdown files, keeping the purists happy.

-Alright, we have now given you a very tiny taste for how to gain more control over how your plugins work.
+Alright, we've given you a very tiny taste for how to gain more control over how your plugins work.
 We'll show you many more powerful and useful tricks later.
 Now it's time to take a break from the world of plugins and start talking about another fundamental area of knowledge `Dist::Zilla` calls "minting profiles" but that we call "blueprints."